helenwanghh/helenwanghh/README.md

 ### Hello there! 👋
 ---

-#### I'm getting my Master's degree in Mechanical engineering at Carnegie Mellon University!
+#### I'm getting my Master's degree in Mechanical engineering at Carnegie Mellon University (May 2025)!

 🤩CHECK OUT MY ENGINEERING PORTFOLIO: <a href="https://helenwanghh.github.io/">Helen's Engineering Portfolio</a>